 I think the biggest take home is this / Most people will tell you that you have to lose weight to be healthy, when the reality is you actually have to be healthy to lose weight.
 When we focus on HEALTH, everything changes.
 When we focus on weight, our external body and pressures, we will never, ever, ever be fulfilled.

-For those looking for major and sustainable transformation in their lives through holistic nutrition, wellness practices, using the mind / body connection and establishing NEW daily habits, I so look forward to connecting over a session or a FREE 15 minute introductory session!
+For those looking for major and sustainable transformation in their lives through holistic nutrition, wellness practices, using the mind / body connection and establishing NEW daily habits, I so look forward to connecting over a session when you’re ready.

 Have a beautiful weekends friend,